 The Security and Emergency Management Committee provides advice to the Director-General on significant security proposals, directions, policies and training.

 Directorate Consultative Committee

 The Directorate Consultative Committee was established in accordance with the relevant enterprise agreements.
-The main objectives of the Consultative Committee are to improve consultation and communication processes between staff, senior managers and unions regarding significant changes to policy and guidelines that relate to the agreements; promote the sharing of information across the Directorate, and provide a forum for consultation.
+The main objectives of the Consultative Committee are to improve consultation and communication processes between staff, senior managers and unions concerning significant changes to policy and guidelines that relate to the agreements, promote the sharing of information across the Directorate, and provide a forum for consultation.

 Respect, Equity and Diversity Consultative Committee